Arunava-Barua/mobility-backend/README.md

 ## API Endpoints

 - `POST /api/relayer/transaction` - Submit a transaction
+- `POST /api/relayer/deposit` - Process a Bitcoin deposit
 - `GET /api/relayer/transaction/:txId` - Get transaction status
 - `GET /api/relayer/transactions` - Get all transactions with pagination

+## Workflow

+1. User connects their Sui and Bitcoin wallets to the frontend
+2. Frontend captures the Sui and Bitcoin addresses
+3. User makes a Bitcoin deposit from their wallet
+4. Frontend captures the Bitcoin transaction hash
+5. Frontend sends the transaction data to the backend via `/api/relayer/deposit`
+6. Backend verifies the Bitcoin transaction using Blockstream API
+7. Backend checks if a collateral object exists for the user on Sui blockchain
+8. If no collateral exists, backend creates a new collateral object
+9. If collateral exists, backend attests new data to the existing collateral
+10. Backend returns transaction status to the frontend

 ## License